siuyin/www.beyondbroadcast.com/content/post/getting-started-with-embedded-systems-programming/index.md

 costlier part.

-But if you don't *want* to use a costlier, more powerful part, the you have to optimise.
+But if you don't *want* to use a costlier, more powerful part, then you have to optimise.
 Optimise by using "Medium" or even "Low" level software.

 Here are some stats for you.
 Many of the products you use have